kfitzGazz/ReadMe-generator/README.md

  This will be used mostly by me, Kyleigh, on all my future projects to quickly generate README.md files.

+here's a video on how to use it: https://drive.google.com/file/d/1j5Dgd5T4D0FJq_tQ1wVSVyuGXi5K_Vn1/view

   ## Credits